This Day In Music: April 30

 April 30, 1910 ~ John William Henderson, commonly known as blues guitarist, slide guitarist Homesick James, born in Somerville, Tennessee, USA ~ Claimed to be the older cousin of Elmore James, to have bought James his first guitar, and to have taught him how to play slide guitar.
 Present on pivotal James recordings including Dust My Broom, The Sky Is Crying, and Roll & Tumble.
 Also said to have worked with Yank Rachell, Sleepy John Estes, Blind Boy Fuller, Sonny Boy Williamson II, and Big Joe Williams.
 As a solo artist known for songs such as Lonesome Ole Train and Homesick, the latter giving him his nickname ~ Henderson passed away in 2006

 April 30, 1871 ~ Louise Dilworth Beatty, commonly known as operatic contralto, concert singer Louise Homer, born in Philadelphia, Pennsylvania, USA ~ Enjoyed an international career singing in vaudeville, concert halls and opera, especially from the 1910s onwards.
 Married to composer Sidney Homer from 1895 until her death.
 Closely associated with the Metropolitan Opera.
-Has also worked with the Royal Opera House, the Boston Opera Company, the Chicago Civic Opera, the San Francisco Opera, and others ~ Beatty passed away in 1947
+Has also worked with the Royal Opera House, the Boston Opera Company, the Chicago Civic Opera, and the San Francisco Opera ~ Beatty passed away in 1947